PENGLU-WashU/IMC_Denoise/README.md

 ### Download example data
 - Please go to https://zenodo.org/record/6513175#.YnC2-JLMLpA and download **Raw_IMC_dataset_for_training_supp_table5.zip**.
 Then unzip this file as the folder **Raw_IMC_dataset_for_training_supp_table5**.
 This folder contains all the images for DeepSNF training.

-- We also provide all the images of this human bone marrow IMC dataset, which are compressed in **Raw_IMC_dataset_all_supp_table5** and can also be downloaded from https://zenodo.org/record/6516116#.YnH-SN9OlQI.
+- We also provide all the images of this human bone marrow IMC dataset, which are compressed in **Raw_IMC_dataset_all_supp_table5** and can also be downloaded from https://zenodo.org/record/6513175#.YnC2-JLMLpA.

 - Previously generated training sets and trained weights can be accessed from https://zenodo.org/record/6516116#.YnH-SN9OlQI.
+Please refer to our paper for more details.
 ### IMC_Denoise tutorials with Jupyter Notebook
 - To start Jupyter Notebooks and run the examples.
 ```